phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/WJKvDUo3KRk" frameborder="0" allowfullscreen></iframe>

 Second, we could use **cryo-electron microscopy** (**cryo-EM**).
-In this approach, we preserve thousands of copies of our protein in non-crystalline ice and then examine them with an electron microscope.
+In this approach, which is rapidly gaining in popularity, researchers preserve thousands of copies of the protein in non-crystalline ice and then examine them with an electron microscope.
 Check out the following YouTube video from the University of California San Francisco for a lengthier introduction to cryo-EM.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/Qq8DO-4BnIY" frameborder="0" allowfullscreen></iframe>